The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Once-daily dosing is not recommended.

 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily (maximum dose 400 mg/100 mg lopinavir/ritonavir twice daily except as noted below).
 For patients with body weight <15 kg, this approximates 13 mg/3.25 mg lopinavir/ritonavir per kg body weight twice daily; and for patients with body weight ≥15 to 45 kg this dose approximates 11 mg/2.75 mg lopinavir/ritonavir per kg body weight twice daily.
-This dose is routinely used by many clinicians and is the preferred dose for treatment-experienced patients with possible decreased lopinavir susceptibility (see text below).
+This dose is routinely used by many clinicians and is the preferred dose for treatment-experienced patients who could harbor virus with decreased lopinavir susceptibility (see text below).

 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily can be used in antiretroviral (ARV)-naive patients aged >1 year.
 For patients <15 kg, this dose approximates 12 mg/3 mg lopinavir/ritonavir per kg body weight given twice daily and for patients ≥15 kg to 40 kg, this dose approximates 10 mg/2.5 mg lopinavir/ritonavir per kg body weight given twice daily.
+This dose should not be used in treatment-experienced patients who could harbor virus with decreased lopinavir susceptibility.

 Weight-Band Dosing for 100 mg/25 mg Lopinavir/Ritonavir Pediatric Tablets for Children/Adolescents